Guide · 10 Methods · Time Estimates

 Methods 1 + 3 + 10

-Clean sitemap, remove crawl barriers, then bulk submit through multi-channel with drip-feed.
+Clean the sitemap, remove crawl barriers, then submit up to 500 URLs per workflow task.

 🚀 Brand new website launch